 Antagonistic Pleiotropy Theory Gets a Name

 In 1991, Michael R. Rose, an evolutionary biologist, improved on William’s work, and coined the phrase ‘antagonistic pleiotropy.’
 Michael Rose, Ph.D. is a Professor in the Department of Ecology and Evolutionary Biology at the University of California, Irvine.
-Dr. Rose’s primary area of work is the evolution of aging, approached both theoretically and empirically via the technique of experimental evolution.
-To prove his theories, Rose ran experiments with fruit flies.
+Dr. Rose’s primary focus is the evolution of aging, and he supports his theories using the technique of experimental evolution.
+To demonstrate his theories, Rose ran experiments with fruit flies.
 Dr. Rose observed that by breeding only longest-lived flies in each generation, he could produce longer-lived editions of the fruit fly.
 Rose quadrupled the original lifespan in some flies.

 Rose used the flies to test the theory of antagonistic pleiotropy.
 Based on the theory, Dr. Michael Rose predicted that the long-lived flies would have much lower fertility in the earlier parts of their life and that their peak reproduction would occur later in their lifespans.
 The prediction of Dr. Rose proved wrong, and the experiments showed that the long-lived flies produced more eggs at every stage of life.
 However, observers attribute this increased fertility to the fact that the flies lived in an environment conducive to fertility – a warm and protected laboratory.
 The observers speculated that if these flies were exposed to the natural elements, they might just revert to the regular and less long-lived type.
 Moreover, the long-lived lab flies displayed weaknesses that would have made them poor survivors in the wild.
 Faced with these facts, Rose developed the theory of late-life immortality, the antithesis of antagonistic pleiotropy.